 - 1 teaspoon salt

-- 4-6 cups cold Romaine lettuce, torn in small pieces
+- 4-6 cups cold Romaine lettuce chopped into small pieces

 - 1 cup grated fresh Romano or Parmesan cheese

 - Squeeze fresh lemon juice.Mince fresh garlic.Combine all ingredients into blender and blend until smooth.
 Pour in a jar with tight fitting lid and refrigerate.
 (Dressing will keep in refrigerator for 2 weeks.)